Electorate of Saxony: The Reformation

 When Martin Luther posted his 95 theses in Wittenberg in 1517, the electoral district and Ernestine possessions of Saxony became the focus of European attention since it was there that the first phase of the Protestant Reformation was anchored.
 Elector Frederick the Wise (r.
 1486–1525) protected Luther, most notably when he sheltered him at the Wartburg Castle for ten months in 1521/22 after Luther had refused to recant at the Diet of Worms, but the Albertine duke George the Bearded fought against his ideas and rejected open action against the emperor.
 It was only after George's death that the Reformation was introduced in the Albertine part of the country.
 For their part, the Ernestines became involved in the Reformation throughout the Empire, forming with the Schmalkaldic League of Lutheran princes a counterweight to the imperial Catholic side and openly calling for it to be challenged.
 The religious differences led to the Schmalkaldic War of 1546/47, which was won by the Catholics.

 The events of the Peasants' War of 1525 touched Saxon territories only marginally in the Vogtland and the Ore Mountains.
 The pressure on the peasantry was less in Saxony than in the southwestern areas of the Empire because of Saxony's strong sovereign position and administration which imposed barriers to arbitrary actions by the estate-owning nobility.
+In 1565, the Jews of Saxony were expelled.